VidyashreeVPuranik/glugpesce.github.io/_posts/2020-05-06-hosting-a-profile-website-in-gitlab.md

 #### Hosting

-->Get into your gitsession folder.
+- Get into your gitsession folder.

        cd gitsession

-->To host your website we should add CI/CD configuaration file
+- To host your website we should add CI/CD configuaration file

-To create a file :
+- To create a file :

          touch .gitlab-ci.yml

-To write in the file :
+- To write in the file :

          nano gitlab-ci.yml